Mar. 1, 2024 Justice For All expresses its measured appreciation of the United States taking…

 China policy is perhaps going to be the defining foreign policy element of the Biden administration, which directly intersects with economy, human rights, democracy, minority rights, and religious freedom concerns.

 US trade policies have benefitted China with a surplus that is now being used against US interests.
-Even worse, China is acting against universal values, by orchestrating a genocide against the Uighurs.
+Even worse, China is acting against universal values, by orchestrating a genocide against the Uyghurs.

 We propose the following:

-- All trade negotiations with China must include a human rights expert on Uighurs
+- All trade negotiations with China must include a human rights expert on Uyghurs

 - Engage Apple, Google and other American companies to increase their human rights observations while manufacturing in China